MasoniteFramework/orm-docs/models.md

     return Company
 ```

-It will be assumed here that the primary key of the relationship here between users and companies is `id -> id`.
+It will be assumed here that the primary key of the relationship here between users and companies is `id -> {method_name}_id`.
 You can change the relating columns if that is not the case:

 ```python
 from masoniteorm.relationships import belongs_to